Stuart Polak, Baron Polak

-Stuart Polak, Baron Polak CBE (born 28 March 1961) is a British Conservative politician and life Peer in the House of Lords.
+Stuart Polak, Baron Polak CBE (born 28 March 1961) is a British Conservative politician, life peer in the House of Lords and honorary president of the Conservative Friends of Israel.

 Early life

 Stuart Polak was born in Liverpool, England.
-He attended the Childwall Hebrew Congregation, a synagogue in Liverpool, where he was a chazan, or cantor, on Jewish High Holidays.
+He attended the Childwall Hebrew Congregation, a synagogue in Liverpool, where he was a chazan, or cantor, during the Jewish High Holidays.
 He took educational trips to Israel from the age of fifteen.

 Career

 Polak was a youth officer at the Edgware United Synagogue in Edgware, northwest London.
 He served as an officer of the Board of Deputies of British Jews in the 1980s.

 Polak joined the Conservative Friends of Israel in 1989.
 He served as its Director for twenty-six years, until August 2015; he now serves as its honorary president.
 He also serves as chairman of TWC Associates and as a senior consultant to Jardine Lloyd Thompson.

 Polak was appointed Commander of the Order of the British Empire (CBE) for political service in the 2015 New Year Honours.
 He was created a life peer taking the title Baron Polak, of Hertsmere in the County of Hertfordshire on 2 October 2015.